vtex-apps/release-notes/2019-week-28/react-render-performance.md

 ## What has changed

-Previously, all components necessary for rendering each page were added to the React tree among a ContextConsumer, increasing rendering time, since `render-runtime` did not use the React hooks feature.
+Previously, all components necessary for rendering each page were added to the React tree among a `ContextConsumer`, increasing rendering time.

-At present, by using the hooks React feature in VTEX IO, you can reuse a ContextConsumer component data by directly using the `context` object in the component itself, without adding it to the React tree.
+At present, by using the hooks React feature in VTEX IO `render-runtime`, you can reuse a `ContextConsumer` component data by directly using the `context` object in the component itself, without adding it to the React tree.
 This ensures a faster loading time for the end user.

 ### Practical effects